Meehai/video-representations-extractor/README.md

 ## 2. Usage

-`python main.py --videoPath /path/to/mp4 --cfgPath /path/to/cfg.yaml --outputDir /path/to/outputDir`
+`python main.py --videoPath /path/to/mp4 --cfgPath /path/to/cfg.yaml --outputDir /path/to/outputDir [--N n]`

+The optional parameter N can be used in order to compute the first N frames of the video for debugging purposes.

 ## 3. CFG file
 The config file will have the hyperparameters required to instantiate each supported method as well as global hyperparameters for the output.
 This means that if a depth method is pre-traied for 0-300m, this information will be encoded in the CFG file.
 Similarily, if the output resolution is 256x256, this will be encoded as a global hyperparameter.